Debzou/cozy-tutorial/README.md

 #### Authenticate

+Before scraping information from the site, you must log in.

 An example is given on my github: https://github.com/Debzou/cozy-konnector-750g/blob/master/src/index.js

-if you want to identify yourself, it is preferable to use the request-promise.
+if you want to identify yourself on a website, it is preferable to use the request-promise.
 ```js
 async function authenticate(fields) {
   const authRequest = {